dr-guangtou/daily_astroph/2020/astroph-2011.md

 ### Nov 15

 - [BeyondPlanck VI.
 Noise characterization and modelling](https://arxiv.org/abs/2011.06650)
+    - We present a Bayesian method for estimating instrumental noise parameters and propagating noise uncertainties within the global BeyondPlanck Gibbs sampling framework, and apply this to Planck LFI time-ordered data.
+Following previous literature, we adopt a simple 1/f model for the noise power spectral density (PSD), and implement an optimal Wiener-filter (or constrained realization) gap-filling procedure to account for masked data.

 - [Galaxy clusters as intrinsic alignment tracers: present and future](https://arxiv.org/abs/2011.06904)
+    - **Relevant, SSST**
+    - Clusters are observed to have a higher alignment amplitude than galaxies, but because galaxies are much more numerous, the trade-off in detectability between the two signals remains unclear
+    - Clusters in SDSS have typically higher alignment signal-to-noise than galaxies.
+For LSST, the cluster alignment signals quickly wash out with redshift due to a relatively low number count and a decreasing alignment amplitude.
+    - A potential strong-suit of clusters is in their interplay with weak lensing: intrinsic alignments can be more easily isolated for clusters than for galaxies.

 - [COOL-LAMPS I. An Extraordinarily Bright Lensed Galaxy at Redshift 5.04](https://arxiv.org/abs/2011.06601)
+    - COOL J1241+2219 is the brightest lensed galaxy currently known at optical and near-infrared wavelengths at z ≳ 5; it is ∼5 times brighter than the prior record-holder lensed galaxy
+    - Our lens mass modeling, based on ground-based imaging, implies a median source magnification of ∼30, which puts the stellar mass and star formation rate (in the youngest age bin, closest to the epoch of observation) at logM∗ = 10.11+0.21−0.26 and SFR = 27+13−9 M⊙/yr

 - [Rise and fall of post-starburst galaxies in Magneticum Pathfinder](https://arxiv.org/abs/2011.06602)
+    - **Relevant**
+    - Magneticum Pathfinder模拟中z~0的PSB星系之前3.6Gyr的演化：we find that PSBs, similar to the star-forming control sample, have frequent mergers.
+At z=0, 89% of PSBs have experienced at least one merger, and 65% even had a major merger event within the last 2.5Gyr.
+23% of z=0 PSBs were rejuvenated during their starburst.
+    - After the mergers, field PSBs are generally shutdown via a strong increase in AGN feedback
+    - Finally, we find that z≲0.5 cluster PSBs are predominantly infalling, especially in high mass clusters and show no signs of enhanced AGN activity.

 - [The VANDELS survey: the relation between UV continuum slope and stellar metallicity in star-forming galaxies at z~3](https://arxiv.org/abs/2011.06615)
+    - 2 < z < 5的SF星系的FUV光谱，按照恒星质量叠加后，通过UV吸收线来测量金属丰度
+    - Comparing them to photometric based spectral slopes in the range 1250-1750 Angstrom, we find that the stellar metallicity increases by ~0.5 dex from beta ~ -2 to beta ~ -1 (1 < A(1600) < 3.2)
+    - The metallicity is a fundamental ingredient for properly rescaling dust corrections based on M(UV) and M*.
+    - The relation between UV slope and stellar metallicity is fundamental for the exploitation of large volume surveys with next-generation telescopes and for the physical characterization of galaxies in the first billion years of our Universe.

 - [The nature of giant clumps in high-z discs: a deep-learning comparison of simulations and observations](https://arxiv.org/abs/2011.06616)
+    - VELA模拟中的高红移大质量clump: The clumps are classified as long-lived clumps (LLCs) or short-lived clumps (SLCs) based on their longevity in the simulations
+    - 设计了一个CNN从模拟图像中提取clumps: When applied to observed galaxies in the CANDELS/GOODS S+N fields, we find both types of clumps to appear in similar abundances in the simulations and the observations.
+    - 质量更大的clumps更长寿; 并更靠近星系中心 indicating clump migration to the centre or preferential formation at smaller radii

 - [NuSTAR Non-detection of a Faint Active Galactic Nucleus in an Ultraluminous IR Galaxy with Kpc-scale Fast Wind](https://arxiv.org/abs/2011.06914)
+    - AKARI J0916248+073034, was found to have a galaxy-scale [OIII] λ5007 outflow with one of the highest energy-ejection rates at z<1.6. 但从MIR得到的AGN活动比[OIII]指示的要低很多
+    - NuSTAR观测：The intrinsic 2-10 keV luminosity shows a 90% upper-limit of 3.0×1043 erg s−1 assuming Compton-thick obscuration (NH=1.5×1024 cm−2), which is only 3.6% of the luminosity expected from the extinction corrected [OIII] luminosity
+    - A possible scenario to explain the drastic declining in both of the corona (X-ray) and torus (MIR) is that the primary radiation from the AGN accretion disk is currently in a fading status, as a consequence of a powerful nuclear wind suggested by its powerful ionized outflow in the galaxy scale.

 - [ALMA detection of the dusty object silhouetted against the S0 galaxy NGC 3269 in the Antlia cluster](https://arxiv.org/abs/2011.06988)
+    - ALMA+Gemini观测：We aim to resolve the nature of this object: is it a small Galactic cloudlet or an extragalactic dust complex
+    - A weak 16±2.5 km/s wide 12CO (2-1) TMB 19±2.5 mK line in a 2.0" by 2.12" beam associated with the object was detected with ALMA. 明确了这团尘埃是河外结构，并且与NGC3269的核心一致; 尺度在1kpc左右
+    - 关于起源：One possibility is that the dust patch is left over from the removal of interstellar matter in NGC 3269 through the interaction with its neighbour, NGC 3268.

 - [Excitation of PAH Emission: Dependence on Starlight Spectrum, Intensity, PAH Size Distribution, and PAH Ionization](https://arxiv.org/abs/2011.07046)
+    - For a fixed PAH abundance parameter qPAH, the fraction of the IR power appearing in the PAH emission features can vary by a factor of two as the starlight spectrum varies from FUV-poor (M31 bulge) to FUV-rich (young starburst).

 ----